-Tasting wine is fundamentally different from drinking wine: Wine tasting aims to form an appreciation for the wine and its components.
+Tasting wine fundamentally differs from drinking wine: Wine tasting aims to form an appreciation for the wine and its components.
 This intrinsically precludes overindulging.
 If you do, you’ll never remember what you tasted.
-And developing your memory is key to the whole undertaking.
+Developing your memory is vital to the whole undertaking.

 Wines for Beginners